Women’s Guide to Business School

 It actually started when I was just seven years old.
 I had the idea that if I owned a business, I could make a lot of money, and then I could help people who were in need.
 At seven, I wanted to build housing for homeless people.
 This is one of the main reasons I made up my mind to become a business owner.

 I earned a math degree, but was frustrated because I was unable to find a full time job.
 I eventually pursued an MBA [with] concentrations in finance and accounting.
 Obtaining the MBA helped me get my first major full time job in 2003.
 I had just started the program that January, but one of the reasons I was hired was because I was pursuing my MBA.
+What challenges did you come up against as a woman during your education and through your professional life, and how did you overcome them?

 For me, the biggest challenge was working full time and taking a full load of classes.
 However, it paid off.
 I finished so quickly (1.5 years) because I took a full load of classes each semester, including the summer semesters.

 In my professional life, I had to deal with things as a woman.
-I had to show extra initiative to let my managers know I wasn't a slacker.
-I had to give feedback and share my ideas to let them know I wasn't a pushover.
+I had to show extra initiative to let my managers know I wasn’t a slacker.
+I had to give feedback and share my ideas to let them know I wasn’t a pushover.
 I had to become more outspoken, in a positive way.
 Being in the business world, you have to learn how to work with others.
 Luckily, business school teaches you how to do that.
+What advice do you have for women who are considering pursuing business degrees?

 I would love to see more women obtaining business degrees.
-I have several clients who are women business owners, and because they didn't obtain a business degree, they struggle with certain things in running their businesses.
+I have several clients who are women business owners, and because they didn’t obtain a business degree, they struggle with certain things in running their businesses.
 I always advise them to either go back to school and obtain their business degree or take some business courses.
+Is there anything else you’d like to add?

 Although women face challenges, like gaining access to capital, women-owned businesses are still growing faster than any other segment of businesses.
 Be motivated to continue this growth.
 Think about your daughters and future daughters.
 Create, build and leave them a legacy that they can grab hold of and continue.
 There is nothing to be afraid of.
 You can do this; you were built for it, ladies.